nerobot/uart_2_driver/README.md

 # UART_2_DRIVER

 Module to init and driver the uart 2 module.
 The module contains the code for direct control of the uart hardware, including setting up the module and reading / setting registers.

 Details such as sending / reading strings are controlled in the uart_controller module instead.

+The module is designed for PIC24F and has only been tested on the following:

+- Currently nothing.

 ## Installation